RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - s 39 Limits on re-examination
       - On re-examination:
         - (a) a witness may be questioned about matters arising out of evidence given by the witness in cross-examination, and
-        - (a) other questions may not be put to the witness unless the court grants leave (permission) to do so (Leave – s192 EA).
+        - (a) other questions may not be put to the witness unless the court grants leave (permission) to do so (Leave – s 192 EA).
     - Leading Questions
       - A Leading Question is a question asked of a Witness that:
         - directly or indirectly suggests a particular answer to the question, or assumes the existence of a fact the existence of which is in dispute in the proceeding and as to the existence of which the witness has not given evidence before the question is asked.